 There is no synchronization in L2VPN service discovery.
 Any modification must be done manually through the ISC user interface.
 Only new VPNs are discovered.
+Also, services on existing modified NPCs and conflicting NPCs are not discovered.

 Using ISC Discovery with Cisco IP Solution Center MPLS Diagnostics Expert